Generic name: indacaterol (inhalation) (In da KA ter ol)

 What other drugs will affect indacaterol?

-Other drugs may interact with indacaterol, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect indacaterol, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about indacaterol

 - Dosage Information

 - Other brands